Skip to main content

 Tier 3 — Disablement-Level Violations (Recovery difficult, 14–90 days): These are the violations that cause instant account death.
 They include:

 • Circumventing enforcement systems: Any attempt to evade a previous restriction or disablement.
 This includes creating new accounts, using another person's account, or using VPNs to mask your identity after a disablement.
-Recovery rate: 8%.
+Recovery is very unlikely once this is detected.

 • Advertising prohibited products: Illegal drugs, weapons, counterfeit goods, surveillance equipment, payday loans in restricted jurisdictions, tobacco products, and certain gambling services.
-Recovery rate: 12%.
+Recovery is very unlikely once enforced.

 • Coordinated inauthentic behavior: Operating multiple accounts that engage in the same policy violations, using fake social proof (purchased likes/comments), or artificially inflating engagement metrics.
-Recovery rate: 5%.
+Recovery is very unlikely.

 • Scam or fraud indicators: Ads that lead to phishing pages, malware downloads, get-rich-quick schemes, or fake news sites.
-Recovery rate: 2%.
+Recovery is extremely unlikely.

 • Discriminatory advertising in HEC categories: Running housing, employment, or credit ads without Special Ad Category designation, or using targeting that excludes protected classes.
-Recovery rate: 18%.
+Recovery is difficult and far from guaranteed.

 "Meta's enforcement does not operate on an 'innocent until proven guilty' standard.
 If the automated system flags your account, you are disabled first and given the opportunity to appeal second.
 The burden of proof is on you to demonstrate compliance — not on Meta to prove violation."